-As the noncustodial parent who is making child support payments, you pay regular income and social security taxes as normal, and you cannot recoup the taxes you pay on money that is then used for child support payments.
-This is because child support payments aren’t a tax deduction, they are considered a personal expense for tax purposes.
-Essentially, because child support payments go to paying for items, schooling, food, or housing for your child that you would be helping to provide if you and the child’s other parent were still in a relationship, nothing changes.
+Essentially, because child support payments go to paying for items, schooling, food, or housing for your child that you would be helping to provide if you and the child's other parent were still in a relationship, nothing changes.
 You pay taxes on your income as you are paid, and then use your already taxed income to pay your child support payments.

 The custodial parent who is receiving child support payments does not pay taxes on those payments, since the non-custodial parent is already paying the taxes on the payments before they send them.
 This means that child support payments received are not taxable income.
 You should not claim child support on your taxes, as this might cause you to overpay your taxes.
-Dealing with getting refunds from the IRS can be a hassle, especially in the height of tax season each year.
+Dealing with getting refunds from the IRS can be a hassle, especially at the height of tax season each year.
 Getting it right the first time is always your best bet.

 Can Child Support Affect My Tax Return?

 For the non-custodial parent, failing to meet your child support obligation can incur child support debt, as well as interest on that debt.
-Missing one or may child support payments is known as being in child support arrears.
-This debt can be repaid by the non-custodial parent overtime, or taken from the noncustodial parent’s bank account or federal tax returns by the ruling child support agency.
+Missing one or many child support payments is known as being in child support arrears.
+This debt can be repaid by the non-custodial parent overtime, or taken from the noncustodial parent's bank account or federal tax returns by the ruling child support agency.

 In some states, persons who are behind on their child support payments can even lose their license or face jail time.
 Your federal tax refund can be seized either partially or fully to cover your back child support.
 If your tax refund is enough to cover your child support debt fully, then you will no longer be in child support arrears.
 However, if it is not enough, you will still owe the rest of your past-due support until your debt is paid.